qexat/garnet/README.md

  * Simplicity of compiler -- I'd rather have a GOOD compiler in 50k lines than a FANTASTIC compiler in 500k lines; investigate [qbe](https://c9x.me/compile/) for example.
+ * I feel like these two things together should combine to (eventually) make compiler-as-library more of a thing, which seems like an overlooked field of study.
+It can be useful to aid JIT, metaprogramming, powerful dynamic linking, etc.  It seems very silly that this remains Dark Magic outside of anything that isn't Lisp or Erlang.
+(That said, when you don't want this, you REALLY don't want it.)
  * No undefined behavior -- This may be hard to do, but it would be really nice to eliminate this scourge from existence, or at least demonstrate that it can be eliminated in a reasonable way.